Bibi McGill’s Never-Ending Pursuit of Mastery

 When I go on the road, the first things I pack are my doTERRA essential oils.
 I’ll usually take their Elevation and Balance blends and I brush my teeth with their OnGuard toothpaste.
 For snacks I typically bring seaweed and pumpkin seeds.
-A lot of people wear headphones and sometimes I’ll put in my earbuds.
-But usually I want to be present so I’m aware of what’s going on around me and look out the window.
-HANAH ONE also gives me clean energy when I’m traveling and helps me focus.
-I used to be afraid of flying when as I started traveling eight months of the year in 2001, I needed a way to deal with that.
-I use controlled breathing to slow my mental chit-chat—a deep nasal inhale and an even slower exhale.
+HANAH ONE gives me clean sustained energy when I’m traveling and helps me focus.
+Initially I was afraid of flying.
+In 2001 I started traveling eight months of the year so I needed a way to deal with it.
+I found that the use of controlled breathing slowed my mental chit-chat immensely - a simple deep nasal inhale and an even slower exhale.

 How do you create an environment that fosters creativity?

-As I’ve gotten older and become busier, I’ve had to get better at juggling more responsibilities.
+As I’ve gotten older and gotten busier, I’ve had to get better at juggling more responsibilities.
 This has encouraged me to establish and reinforce boundaries.
 I deliberately create space in my life and a place of peace in which I can focus intently.
-When I’m in this mode, I make sure that I’m not going to be disturbed and clear my calendar so I don’t need to worry about having to be somewhere.
+When I’m in this mode, I make sure that I’m not going to be disturbed and clear my calendar so I don’t need to worry about having to be somewhere or do something.
 Once I’m in this contemplative or meditative state, I’ll just pick up my guitar or a sketchbook and let the ideas flow.
-Thoughts sometimes come to me when I’m almost asleep.
-So I’ll write a note down or, if it’s a melody, sing it into my phone so I don’t let it escape.
+Sometimes thoughts come to me when I’m nearly asleep so I jot down a note or, if it’s a melody, sing it into my phone so it doesn’t escape.